kampfj/Room-Matching-Machine/README.md

 4. run `javac *.java` to compile the project

-5. run `java Main args[0] args[1] args[2]`
+5. run `java Main args[0] args[1] args[2]` to run the project

-    'args[0]` is the input file, in our case `names.txt` `args[1]` denotes whether or not you're running preference-based or randomized rooming.
-This argument should be                "preferences" for preference-based rooms, anything else for randomized.
+    `args[0]` is the input file, in our case `names.txt` \n `args[1]` denotes whether or not you're running preference-based or randomized rooming.
+This argument should be                "preferences" for preference-based rooms, anything else for randomized. \n
-    `args[2]' denotes the number of roommates desired per room.
+     `args[2]` denotes the number of roommates desired per room.
 Should be 3 for preferenced-based, 2/3/4 for randomized.